 Our Board of Directors (the "Board") is responsible for overseeing our risk management program and cybersecurity is a critical element of this program.
 The Information Security and Privacy team leads cybersecurity risk management for our business.
 Effective Cyber Risk Management is foundational to our Information Security and Privacy program and is based on recognized frameworks established by the National Institute of Standards and Technology (NIST).
-Our Information Security risks are identified and responded to promptly.
+Our Information Security and Privacy Risk Management program includes processes and controls for the business to ensure that cybersecurity risks are identified and responded to promptly.
 These range from formal processes that are triggered in certain circumstances, to detective controls and technology that we use to identify and manage risks.
 Information Security and Privacy's Risk Management process is consistent with our Enterprise Risk Management Policy, which describes how we manage risks generally.
 The Information Security and Privacy team also engages with external consultants to ensure best practices in our Cyber Risk Management.